 Ethnic Studies is happy to honor requests for alter-able accommodations.
-Wheelchair access, Braille programs and sign language interpretation are readily available for requests made by Friday, June 2nd, 2017.
+Accessible seating/parking, sign language interpretation, for example, are readily available for requests made by Friday, June 2nd, 2017.
 Requests made after this date may not be fulfilled.

-Students who were awarded their degrees during the Fall/Winter terms, and students who applied for their degrees by April 30th, and Summer term degree applicants who have contacted Ethnic Studies/applied for their degrees by April 30th, will receive in the mail the following materials: a Commencement Info Flyer with more details about Commencement Day, the UO and ES ceremonies, regalia, etc.; a commencement map; an Ethnic Studies Ceremony Description and a Name Card.
+Students who were awarded their degrees during the Fall/Winter terms, students who applied for their degrees by April 30th, and Summer term degree applicants who have contacted Ethnic Studies/applied for their degrees by April 30th, will receive in the mail the following materials: a Commencement Info Flyer with more details about Commencement Day, the UO and ES ceremonies, regalia, etc.; an Ethnic Studies Ceremony Description and a Name Card.
 It is imperative that students bring their name cards to the ceremony.
 This card lets us know that you are indeed present, and ensures that your name will be called.
 Your name will be called as it is printed on the card unless you make any changes to the card.

-Students are asked to RSVP by Wednesday, May 25th.
-This is so the department can provide enough food and chairs for everyone.
-This can be done by returning the bottom portion of the Commencement Info Flyer to the Ethnic Studies office, or by sending an email to email@example.com.
-We ask that students attending the ceremony arrive between 11:00 -11:40 a.m. on the day of the Ethnic Studies ceremony (Sunday, June 12th), and check in with Donella Alston or Angie Hopkins at the check-in table.
+Students are asked to RSVP by Friday, June 2nd.
+This is so the department can provide enough food and chairs for everyone, and address accessibility accommodations.
+This can be done by returning the bottom portion of the Commencement Info Flyer to the Ethnic Studies office, or by sending an email to firstname.lastname@example.org.
+We ask that students attending the ceremony arrive between 11:00 -11:40 a.m. on the day of the Ethnic Studies ceremony (Sunday, June 18th), and check in with Donella Alston or Amy Thomas at the check-in table.
 It is there that Name Cards will be handed in.

 4 Questions Deadline: Friday, June 2nd